 STEM in Schools

 Transforming a child’s curiosity into the beginnings of a scientific mind starts in the classroom.
 To strengthen the capacity of Bhutan’s educators in STEM across the country, we supported a collaboration between the Royal University of Bhutan and scientists from Switzerland’s CERN to train approximately 100 Bhutanese science and mathematics educators in the latest effective pedagogies at a multi-faceted educator workshop to be held in 2021.
-The results of these presentations, group discussions, and experiments will help secondary schools in Bhutan develop STEM curricula that are relevant in the 21st century.
-Educators nationwide will be able to guide Bhutanese youth in the development of their STEM skills, giving them the confidence to apply their STEM knowledge and skills in their future careers.
+The results of these presentations, group discussions, and experiments will help secondary schools in Bhutan develop STEM curricula relevant to the 21st century.
+Educators nationwide will be able to guide Bhutanese youth in developing their STEM skills, giving them the confidence to apply their STEM knowledge and skills in their future careers.

 Research and Solutions for Real-World Problems